nicoleharlley/About-Me/README.md

-## About Me

-Hi, I am Nicole (she/her)!
+## Hi, I am Nicole (she/her)!

+**About Me**

 A year ago whilst working as a consultant, I realized that I wanted to focus my efforts on adding value and building technology based solutions.
 Currently, I am building the necessary skills to bbring these solutions to life by working on interesting tech projects.
 Most of the projects I have worked on are focus on the financial sector which allows me to leverage my education and experience.
 Check out some of my projects!

 **Languages and Tools**
 - Python